 So as not to overdo this article, I'll limit myself to my 12 favorites for now:

-St. Gallen is usually very rarely on this list.
+St. Gallen usually doesn’t make this list.

 In St. Gallen you don't have this problem.
 As an insider tip on the eastern edge of Switzerland, here you can immerse yourself in a city where the locals stay and enjoy their city far away from overwhelming tourist crowds.
 And if a group from distant lands does arrive, they'll really stand out in the hustle and bustle of the local population.